WESTMORLAND CRICKET LEAGUE RULES

 a All league appointed umpires must meet the following criteria:

-iii They must have a good working knowledge of the laws of cricket.
+ii They must have a good working knowledge of the laws of

-iv They must accept that at any time they can be assessed by a senior (qualified) umpire also appointed by the league.
+iii They must accept that at any time they can be assessed by an umpire’s assessor also appointed by the league.

-vi No umpire who has been suspended from any other league may umpire in the Westmorland League until such suspension has expired.
+v No umpire who has been suspended from any other league may umpire in the Westmorland League until such suspension has expired

-vii No umpire who had been expelled from any other league for misconduct may umpire in the Westmorland League.
+vi No umpire who had been expelled from any other league for misconduct umpire in the Westmorland League.

-viiii All League appointed umpires must be DBS checked and approved
+vii All League appointed umpires must be DBS checked and

 In Division 1 League matches both umpires will be appointed by the Umpires Secretary.
 Each club shall be responsible for payment of one umpire during the tea interval.